 - For EU/EFTA nationals, our advice is to upload the proof of English language proficiency before 1 April in order to make sure that your enrolment and access to services can be arranged on time.
 In case you cannot provide the proof of English language proficiency before 1 April, you may upload it until 1 July, provided that all other required application documents are uploaded before the application deadline of 1 April.

 - Nationals of the People’s Republic of China only: for visa purposes you need a Nuffic certificate as proof of your English language proficiency.
 In order to obtain the Nuffic certificate you will need to take the IELTS or TOEFL internet-based test.

-- Describe your hypothetical thesis project; what kind of a project would you prefer if you were free to make a choice?
-Also briefly explain what you would want to explore in your thesis project.
-Provide a maximum of three hypothetical thesis topics and elaborate on your particular interests in them.
+- The description of two different hypothetical CoSEM thesis projects: what kind of project would you prefer if you were free to choose?
+Briefly explain what you would want to explore in these projects.
+(200 words max)

 An extensive résumé (curriculum vitae) written in English.

 Required document: A photocopy of the page (or pages) of your passport that give your name, date of birth, place of birth and the passport expiration date.